 Speed and Agility

 Speed is considered such an important factor for football that all emphasis is placed on a 40 yard dash time.
-I think although very important, it is not a sole determining factor for success.
+Although very important, it is not a sole determining factor for success.
 I like to mainly concentrate on speed and agility combined, which I feel is a better evaluation.
 Besides the 40-yard dash, I like to test shuffle and misdirection drills because I feel these types of drills are similar to movements pertinent to what a lineman will perform during a game.

 Body Fat Analysis